microcks/microcks.io/content/documentation/using/importers.md

 ## Scheduled import

 Another way of adding new Services or APIs mocks is by scheduling an **Importer Job** into Microcks.
-Actually we see it as the best way to achieve continuous, iteratove and incremental discovery of your Services and APIs mocks and tests.
-The principle is very simple: you'll save your artifact file into the Git repository of your choice (public or private) and Microcks will take care of periodically checking if chnages have been applied and new mock or services definitions are present into your artifact.
+Actually we see it as the best way to achieve continuous, iterative and incremental discovery of your Services and APIs mocks and tests.
+The principle is very simple: you'll save your artifact file into the Git repository of your choice (public or private) and Microcks will take care of periodically checking if changes have been applied and new mock or services definitions are present into your artifact.

 ![artifacts-scheduling](/images/artifacts-scheduling.png)

-> Though we think that Git repository (or vesion control system) are the best place to keep such artifacts, Microcks only require simple HTTP service indeed.
+> Though we think that Git repository (or version control system) are the best place to keep such artifacts, Microcks only require simple HTTP service indeed.
 So you may store your artifact on a simple filesystem as long as it is reachable using HTTP.

 Still from the left vertical navigation bar, just select the **Importers** menu entry and then see the list of already existing importers.

-Once created, importer jobs can be managed, activated or forced through this scree.
+Once created, importer jobs can be managed, activated or forced through this screen.
 You'll see colored marker for each job line:

-* `Scanned` means that job is actually scheduled for next importation run.
+* `Scanned` means that the job is actually scheduled for next importation run.
 Otherwise `Inactive`  will be displayed.
-* `Imported` means thet job has been successfully imported on previous run.
-Otherwise `Last import errors` will be displayed with a popup showing last error,
+* `Imported` means that the job has been successfully imported on previous run.
+Otherwise `Last import errors` will be displayed with a popup showing the last error,
 * `Services` is a shortcut to access the services definitions discovered by this job.

 Using the 3-dotted menu, you can easily enable/disable of force the job.